schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/serialize.md

 A serialized schema metadata model will be produced in the format specified using the `--output-format` command-line option.
 For example, `--output-format=json` will generate a output in JSON format.

+## How to Load a Serialized Catalog

+You can load a serialized version of a catalog using the [`offline`](offline.html) server type.
+Please make sure that you use the same version of SchemaCrawler to serialize snapshots as you use when you load those offline snapshots.